 This handbook is designed for use by approved Edge Hill external examiners.
 It is important to note that this is a guide to the work an external examiner will be required to undertake.
 It may be changed from time to time to meet changing circumstances.
-Further information about the external examiner system, including the process of nomination and engagement of external examiners, is available in Chapter 2 of the Quality Management Handbook.
+Further information about the external

-&lt;sup>1 https://www.qaa.ac.uk/en/quality-code/the-existing-uk-quality-code/part-a-setting-and-maintaining-academic-standards
+&lt;sup>1 www.qaa.ac.uk/en/quality-code/advice-and-guidance/external-expertise.